jpmens/mqttcollect/README.md

 endless loop.
 If an error occurs or the program exits for whichever reason, *collectd* will restart and log the reason in its log file.

+*mqttcollect* supports TLS connections to the MQTT broker, username/password authentication, and TLS-PSK, all configured via its configuration file.

 OPTIONS
 =======